 Episode of Interest: They’re all similar so you can’t go wrong with any

-I recently discovered Nick Loper and the Side Hustle Show and I’m a fan.
-I have no shame that the cheesy announcer voice at the beginning is my favorite part, besides the useful information from top notch guests.
-Many great enterprises start as a side hustle, a few hours a night to eventual freelance freedom.
+I also have no shame in saying that the cheesy announcer voice at the beginning is my favorite part.
 If you haven’t found your soul hustle then you need to check this podcast out.

 Episode of Interest: The 5 Step System to Quit Your Job In the Next 12 Months